aridjayarecipes/cutesrecipes.web.app/content/post/2174-recipe-of-favorite-plum-and-earl-grey-jam.md

 ##### The ingredients needed to make Plum and Earl Grey jam:

 1. Get 450 g plums, stoned and quartered
-1. Prepare 100 g caster sugar (you can use jam sugar but I'm not entirely convinced it's necessary)
+1. Prepare 100 g caster sugar (you can use jam sugar but I&#39;m not entirely convinced it&#39;s necessary)
 1. Make ready 1 lemon, juiced
 1. Get 1 Earl Grey tea bag
 1. Make ready 250 ml water